persalys/persalys/python/doc/developer_manual/validation/validation.rst

   - the message should disappear

-  - click on reload button : the troublesome line is back, along with the message
+  - click on reload button: the troublesome line is back, along with the message

   - run the data cleaning wizard using the popup right click menu